 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC unit runs on propane or oil as well as natural gas to heat the furnace.
+The blower in an all-electric HVAC unit runs on propane, oil, or natural gas to heat the furnace.

-Each room is equipped with vents (or registers).
-They are located on the ceiling or walls, or on floors.
-If possible keep them open to ensure air is flowing properly throughout your home.
+Vents (or registers) are located in the ceiling or wall of each room.
+If possible, keep them open to ensure air is flowing properly throughout your home.

 Thermostat

-The thermostat is an essential element of your HVAC system.
-It regulates the temperature of your home by switching on and off the compressor and fan until they attain a pre-set temperature.
-It also turns on the exchanger to draw fresh air from outside your home and then vent stale air through your ductwork.
+The thermostat is a crucial element of your HVAC system.
+It regulates your home’s temperature by turning on and off the fan and compressor until they attain a certain temperature.
+It also switches on the air exchanger to pull fresh, outside air into your home, while exchanging stale indoor air through your ductwork.

-Thermostats are installed on the interior walls of your home, usually in rooms that are most frequently used.
-The position of your thermostat could affect its accuracy.
-For instance the thermostat that is located in direct sunlight might read hotter than the actual temperature of the room, causing your system to run too much or not run at all.
-If your thermostat doesn’t work properly, try resetting the device.
-If this doesn’t help then contact an AC technician.
+Thermostats can be placed on the walls of your home’s interior, typically in the rooms most often used.
+The location of your thermostat can affect its accuracy.
+For example, a thermostat located in direct sunlight could be more hot than the actual temperature of the room, causing your system to overrun or not run at all.
+If your thermostat isn’t working properly, you can try reset it but if that does not solve the issue then you should contact an AC technician for help.

-If you’re thinking of replacing your thermostat, be sure to check out the various options available and think about the possibility of a programmable thermostat to save money on your energy bills.
-A thermostat that can be programmed will automatically adjust the temperature of your home to your schedule rather than having to manually adjust your HVAC system on a daily basis.
-It’s also worth a look to see if you can find an improved model that could offer you even more energy savings, like an energy-efficient or ENERGY A STAR-certified thermostat.
+If you’re considering replacing your thermostat, be sure to check out the different options available to you and think about a programmable model to save money on your energy bills.
+A thermostat that is programmable will automatically adjust the temperature of your home according to your schedule instead of having to manually adjust your HVAC system on a daily basis.
+You should also determine if there’s an energy-efficient model, for instance one that is ENERGY STAR certified or energy-efficient.

 Condenser

-Condensers are often the culprit when your air conditioner isn’t working properly.
-The condenser consists of several components that be in sync to make the unit function.
-The entire system can be affected when any of these components are damaged or worn out.
-Condenser issues can include a damaged condenser control board or leaks of refrigerant.
+Condensers are usually the cause when your air conditioner isn’t functioning properly.
+The condenser consists of several components that be in sync to function.
+If any of these parts become damaged or wear out, the entire system could be affected.
+Condenser problems include a broken control board for the condenser, or leaks of refrigerant.

-The compressor moves the refrigerant into the condenser, which is where a fan blows cooled outside air over the coils.
-This helps the refrigerant to get cool and transform to a liquid.
-The low-pressure liquid that has been cooled returns to the evaporator, where it continues the cooling process.
-The process repeats in order to reach the desired temperature for your home or office.
+The compressor pushes the refrigerant into the condenser, where a fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool, and return to a liquid state.
+The low-pressure liquid is chilled and then returned to the evaporator to continue cooling.
+The cycle is repeated in order to reach the desired temperature for your home or office.

-The most important thing you can do to ensure that your condenser operating properly is to make sure that the area around it remains free of any debris.
-The condenser’s fans can pull leaves, twigs and other debris into the unit, causing blockages and preventing the cooling system from functioning effectively.
-It’s also a good idea to keep trees and shrubs trimmed so they don’t get in the way of the unit.
-This will reduce the chance that berries, branches, or nuts could fall and block the system.
-Cleaning your condenser of debris can add 1-2 additional years to the lifespan of your AC system.
+The most important thing you can do to ensure that your condenser working effectively is to ensure that the area around it stays free of any debris.
+Leaves, twigs, flowers, grass and other debris could be carried into the unit by the condenser fan and result in clogs that can hinder the operation of the cooling system.
+It is also a good idea to keep trees and bushes trimmed to ensure that they don’t get on the unit.
+This reduces the likelihood that nuts, berries or branches can fall into the system and block it.
+Keeping your condenser free from debris can add an additional 1-2 years to the lifespan of your AC system.

 Evaporator

-The evaporator is the part that allows warm air to enter your home.
-It is made of a series of u-shaped tubes that are set into panels.
-The coils are blown by air from the blower.
-This draws heat from indoor air and transfers it to the refrigerant.
-The liquid refrigerant is converted into a gas, then circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is used to move warm air around your home.
+It is made of a series of u-shaped tubes, which are then set into panels.
+The coils are being blown by the air of the blower.
+This draws heat from the indoor air and transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system to cool the indoor air.

-The law of thermodynamics states that heat is transferred from colder to warmer objects.
-If the evaporator is operating correctly, this heat energy is transferred from warm air to the refrigerant that is colder.
-This causes the refrigerant gas to evaporate or boil.
-In this process, heat that is not measured by a thermometer, known as latent heat, is transferred from the air to the refrigerant.
+The thermodynamic law states that heat travels from colder to warmer objects.
+When the evaporator functions properly, the energy is transferred from the warm refrigerant to the cool air.
+This causes the refrigerant to vaporize or boil.
+In this process, heat that cannot be measured by a thermometer, known as latent heat is transferred from the air to the refrigerant.

-One of the most frequent issues with an evaporator is an accumulation of organic growth.
-This can be a result of mildew or mold.
-If this is the case, the foul smells caused by the bacteria will be circulated throughout the home and can cause discomfort.
+One of the most frequent problems with evaporators is the accumulation of organic growth.
+This could be caused by mildew or mold.
+If this happens, the bacteria will produce a smell that spreads throughout the home.
+This can cause discomfort.

-To avoid these issues, it’s essential to select an evaporator that can be easily cleaned and maintained.
-It is also recommended to consider the working environment when selecting an evaporator.
-Some evaporators can withstand harsh environments, while others can be used in moderate environments.
-Also, you’ll be sure that your evaporator has a solid guarantee that will protect your investment.
+To avoid these problems, it is crucial to choose an evaporator that is easily cleaned and maintained.
+When choosing an evaporator, it is essential to take into consideration the environment in which it will be operating.
+Some evaporators can withstand harsh environments, while others are suited to moderate conditions.
+You will also want to make sure that your evaporator is protected by a warranty that will safeguard you and your investment.

 Fan

-The blower fan of your HVAC system circulates hot or cold air throughout your home until you get to the temperature you want.
-The fan can be set to auto or constant.
-We recommend keeping the fan running on a constant basis to maximize efficiency and reduce your electricity bills.
-We can replace the fan motor when it is running continuously.
-The new ECM motor is 70 percent more energy efficient than the older PSC motors.
-It pays for itself over the lifetime of the unit.
+The fan in your HVAC system circulates hot or cold air throughout your home until you reach the temperature setting.
+The fan can be turned on auto or constant.
+We recommend keeping the fan running continuous to maximize efficiency and to save money on electricity costs.
+We can replace the motor of the fan when it is running continuously.
+The new ECM motor is up to 70% more energy efficient than the old PSC motors.
+It will pay for itself over the life of the unit.

-If your fan is only running on high, an unbalanced circuit or a broken relay could be keeping your thermostat from adjusting to the fan.
+If your fan only operates on high, an unbalanced circuit or a malfunctioning relay could be preventing your thermostat from adjusting to the fan.

 Filter

-Air passes through the filter, before being warmed or cooled, and then circulated around the home.
-It eliminates impurities and prevents dust and pet dander from entering the system and contaminating internal components.
-It protects the family from illness spread by airborne pathogens.
-It also ensures that the system functions efficiently.
-A dirty filter causes the system to work harder, which can cause it to overheat and ultimately break down.
+The filter is used to circulate the air throughout the house before it is heated or cooled.
+It eliminates impurities and also stops dust and pet dander getting into the system and contaminating internal components.
+It shields the family from illness spread by airborne pathogens.
+It also ensures that the system works efficiently.
+A dirty filter makes the system work harder and can cause it overheat or breakdown.

-The homeowner should change their filters regularly – every 30 or 90 days, based on the directions on the label.
-A homeowner should consult a HVAC professional in case they are not sure of the type of filter they require.
-A professional can assist homeowners choose the right filter for their home depending on factors such as temperature, how often they use their system and even personal preferences, like whether there are allergy or smokers sufferers in the house.
+homeowners should change their filters frequently at least every 30 or 90 days, based on the instructions on the label.
+If a homeowner isn’t certain which kind of filter they should use and should seek advice from an HVAC professional.
+A professional can assist them in selecting the best filter for their home based on the climate and how often they use their system, and other personal factors such as the presence of allergies or smokers in the house.

-The filter is located in the return air duct or in some cases the blower compartment, of the furnace.
-The return air duct is typically situated on the ceiling, wall, floor or in the utility closet.
-It usually has a large grille made of metal that covers the filters.
-The filter is accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is located in the return air duct or in some cases the blower compartment of the furnace.
+The return air duct may be found on the wall, floor or ceiling, or in a utility closet, and it often contains a large metal grate that covers the filter.
+The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.

-Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which indicates how effective they are in taking in different sizes of particles.
-A filter with a low MERV will be able to capture larger contaminants such as pet dander or dust mites but not fine allergens and germs.
-High-MERV filter can capture a variety of contaminants without affecting normal airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which reveals how effective they are in collecting different sizes of particles.
+A low-MERV is able filter larger particles such as dust mites or pet dander but not fine allergens or germs.
+High-MERV filters on the contrary, are able to capture many different contaminants without restricting normal airflow.

 Explore More